CDP-choline pathway: Choline/ethanolamine phosphotransferase (CEPT)

 The last step in the CDP-choline pathway is catalyzed by either CPT or CEPT and are localized to the Golgi or endoplasmic reticulum, respectively.
 CPT and CEPT are encoded by separate genes that share 60% sequence similarity.
 Both isoforms contain 7 transmembrane segments, and an α-helix near the catalytic domain that is required for CDP-alcohol binding.

 CPT recognizes only CDP-choline, whereas CEPT recognizes both CDP-choline and CDP-ethanolamine.
 The reason for this dual specificity is not exclusively known.
 CEPT is largely considered to be the enzyme responsible for the bulk of PC synthesis, with CPT having an exclusive role in the Golgi, where it may control the levels of the precursor DAG, an important second messenger.

-Neither CPT or CEPT are considered to be rate-limiting, but can be if DAG is restricted.
+Neither CPT nor CEPT is considered to be rate-limiting, but either can be if DAG is restricted.